Our Endorsements

 -

-This housing development is located at 2450 Mattison Lane in the County of Santa Cruz.
-The development consists of 25 townhomes ranging from approximately 1,300 square feet to 2,100 square feet in size and includes four affordable units.
+This development consists of 25 townhomes - 22 three-bedroom homes and 3 four-bedroom homes - ranging from approximately 1,300 square feet to 2,100 square feet in size and including four homes offered at below market rate..

-The project will provide a total of 94 parking spaces with 80 spaces in garages and driveways, and 14 parallel spaces provided along the interior roadway at the eastern boundary of the site for guest parking.
+The project will provide 94 parking spaces with 80 spaces in garages and driveways, and 14 parallel spaces along the interior roadway at the eastern boundary of the site for guest parking.

 A bicycle repair station will be installed in a new park proposed within a common area of the project site to encourage bicycling by residents.
 The bicycle repair station would provide repair tools and space to use them, which would support the use of bicycles for transportation in and out of the project site.